connexta/replication/README.md

 ```
 Only the properties that differ from the defaults above need to be specified in replication-ssl

+To add a docker secret use the `secret create` command, which uses this syntax:
+`docker secret create <SECRET_NAME> <FILE_DIRECTORY>`

+Example:
+`docker secret create replication-truststore replication/secrets/truststore.jks`

 #### Running
 Running the stack will start up a solr service and the replication service.